SanYattsu/Data_Science_Projects/Yandex_Courseworks/Users_Music_Preferences/README.md

 # Comparison Yandex.Music users preferences from Moscow and St. Petersburg depending on the time and day of the week.

+## Task

+Compare the musical preferences of Yandex.Music users living in Moscow and St. Petersburg.
+Compare listening on different days by city, as well as compare the genres that users listen to in Moscow and St. Petersburg.

 ## Data

 The following data on listening tracks in the Yandex.Music service was available:

 - user_id: uniqe use id